cubbles/gitbook/runtime-extension-rte/user-guide/rte-integration.md

 ### Important information about multiple versions of the same component

-Loading the same artifact multiple times (perhaps in different versions) leads to an unpredictable behavior within the browser --also if they have been referred from different components--.
+Loading the same artifact multiple times (perhaps in different versions) leads to an unpredictable behaviour within the browser --also if they have been referred from different components--.
 In this context, each component would work as programmed, but browsers do not provide isolated runtimes for different components (and components' versions).

 Therefore the RTE (since version 2.1) has a dependency resolution mechanism implemented that prefers the webpackage version with the shortest path within the page dependency tree.

 To affect the dependency tree specified artifacts can be added and/or excluded by configuration.
-The combination of exclude and addition of dependencies allows you to simply override/replace any version of any artifact.
+The combination of exclusion and addition of dependencies allows you to simply override/replace any version of an artifact.